drmuttik/woodlands-honey/index.md

 <h2 style="text-align:center;"><strong>Honey Extraction</strong></h2>
 <div style="display:flex; align-items: flex-start;">
   <p style="margin-left:15px;">
     Our commitment to quality of Woodlands Honey goes beyond the hives and bees.
-We practice the time-honoured craft of manual honey extraction, ensuring that every jar retains the purest flavours and nutrients.
-We carefully hand-spin the honeycombs and the honey only goes through a fine sieve to remove small pieces of honeycomb.
-    There is <strong>no&nbsp;blending or heating</strong> involved.
-This process preserves the natural goodness that factory processing can never keep.
-Hands-on extraction allows us to make raw honey that is as close to nature as possible, with every batch reflecting our love and care.<br>
+We carefully spin the honeycombs and the honey only goes through a fine sieve to remove small pieces of honeycomb.
+There is <strong>no&nbsp;blending or heating</strong> involved and we use only stainless steel equipment, ensuring no plasic microparticles.
+So, every jar has nothing but the purest raw honey reflecting our love and care.<br>
   </p>
   <img src="extraction.jpeg" alt="Extraction" style="float:left; margin-left:15px; margin-bottom: 15px; width: 45%;">
 </div>